hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/users.html.md

 [organizations]: ./organizations.html
 [teams]: ./teams.html
+[invite]: ./organizations.html#users
+[owners]: ./teams.html#the-owners-team

 # Users

-Users are the individual members of an [organization][organizations].
+User accounts belong to individual people.
+A user can be a member of multiple [organizations][].

 -> **API:** See the [Account API](../api/account.html).

 ## Creating an Account

-Users must create an account in Terraform Cloud before they can be added to an organization.
+Users must create an account in Terraform Cloud before they can use any of Terraform Cloud's features.
 Creating an account requires a username, an email address, and a password.

-The sign-up page is linked from Terraform Cloud's login page.
-Alternately, you can send colleagues a direct link:
+If someone invited you to join an existing organization, the invitation email should include a sign-up link.

+Alternately, you can create an account from Terraform Cloud's sign-up page.
+Navigate to the sign-up page via the link on the login page, or go directly to its URL:

 - For the SaaS version of Terraform Cloud, create a new account at [https://app.terraform.io/account/new](https://app.terraform.io/account/new).
 - For Terraform Enterprise, go to `https://<TFE HOSTNAME>/account/new`.

+### After Creating an Account

+If you used an invitation link to create your account, you will automatically join that organization and can start using Terraform Cloud's features right away.
-New users do not belong to any organizations.

-After you create a new user account, Terraform Cloud immediately takes you to a page where you can create a new organization.
+If you created your account without an invitation, you will not initially belong to any organizations, and Terraform Cloud will display a page where you can create a new organization.

 ![screenshot: the new organization page](./images/org-new.png)

 - If you are the first Terraform Cloud user in your organization, use this page to create your Terraform Cloud organization.
 See [Organizations][] for more information.
-- If you intend to join an existing organization, do not create a new one; instead, send your username to one of your Terraform Cloud organization's owners and ask them to add you to a team.
-Once they have brought you into the organization, you can reload the page to begin using Terraform Cloud.
+- If you intend to join an existing organization, do not create a new one; instead, send your email address to one of your organization's owners and ask them to invite you.
+Once you receive and accept the emailed invitation, you can reload the page to begin using Terraform Cloud.

 ## Team and Organization Membership

-To add a user to an organization, a member of that organization's owners team must add them to one or more teams.
-See [Teams][] for more information.
+To join an organization, you must be invited by an owner of that organization.
+In order to have any permissions with that organization, an owner will need to add you to one or more teams.
+For more information, see [Organization Settings: Users][invite] and [Managing Team Membership](./teams.html#managing-team-membership).

-Adding a user to a team requires only their username.
+User invitations are sent by email.
+If the invited email address matches an existing Terraform Cloud account, the invitee can join the organization with that account; if not, they must create a new account for working with that organization.

 ## Site Admin Permissions